 Considered as the country’s first world-class science museum, The Mind Museum is a perfect playground for kids age 6 to 96.
+It is perhaps the most-visited among the best museums in the Philippines.
 It is situated in one of Metro Manila’s most developed areas, Bonifacio Global City and stands proud with its ultra-modern architectural design.
 The Mind Museum has five galleries that visitors are expected to explore within three hours.
 With all the interactive exhibits, it is going to be hard to squeeze everything during the given time!

 Visitors are greeted by Aedi, a robot whose name is “idea” spelled backwards.
 At the center of the museum is the Hall of Philippine Science which features scientists from all over the world.
 The museum’s first level is occupied by four main galleries: The Atom Gallery, The Life Gallery, The Earth Gallery and The Universe Gallery.
 All these galleries include interactive and interesting exhibits like the Shadow Box, Stan the T.rex and even a fossilized dinosaur poop.
 The second floor is occupied by the Technology Gallery which is patrolled by an obstacle-avoiding robot named MIMO.
 This gallery features a laser harp, night vision goggles and a Timezone arcade, among others.

 Tickets to the Mind Museum costs P650 for adults, P450 for children and private school students and P150 for public school students and teacher with valid IDs.
 An all-day pass costs P750.